Elderjs/docs/elderguide.com/elderjs.md

 Later when we go to render these templates, we look for the removed components, generate the server rendered version and include the client component in the generated JS with the props that were given in `hydrate-client`.

+> Security Note: Whatever you pass to `hydrate-client` will get written to the HTML shipped to the browser via [`devalue`](https://github.com/Rich-Harris/devalue).
+There are XSS and security considerations of passing data to the client.

 If you are curious the files to look at are: `partialHydration.ts` and `svelteComponent.ts.`

 The important thing to note is that still use Svelte variables in `hydrate-client` as long as they can be processed by `JSON.stringify`.

-> Security Note: Whatever you pass to `hydrate-client` will get written to the HTML shipped to the browser via [`devalue`](https://github.com/Rich-Harris/devalue).
-There are XSS and security considerations of passing data to the client.

 ## Shortcodes: Customizing and Future Proofing Your Content

-**Available in Elder.js V1: Coming Soon**

 Whether your content lives in markdown files, on Prismic, Contentful, WordPress, Strapi, your own CMS, at some point you or someone who is managing the content will want to add some 'functionality' to this otherwise static content.